 If/Then was not a show we had tickets to, but it was one we were interested in seeing.
-Two of my friends and I got tickets for If/Then at The Richard Rodgers Theatre, which came to $97.50 each from TKTS.
+Two of my friends and I got tickets for If/Then at The Richard Rodgers Theatre.
+They came to $97.50 each.
 Our seats were on the orchestra level, and while we couldn’t get three seats together (I sat by myself) the seats themselves were fantastic.
 Unless you are quite short, the rows are staggered enough that you can see the stage unobstructed.

-If/Then is about a woman named Elizabeth (Menzel) who’s just moved back to New York City.
+If/Then is about Elizabeth (Menzel) who’s just moved back to New York City.
 In the first scene Elizabeth questions what her life would be like if she had made different choices.
-The musical shows her choices from the perspective of her being either the fun and free spirited Liz or as the professional workaholic Beth.
-Throughout the show the perspective (from Liz to Beth) changes.
+The musical shows her decisions from the perspective of her being either the fun and free-spirited Liz or as the professional workaholic Beth.
+Throughout the show, the view (from Liz to Beth) changes.
 We see how the choices she makes as either Liz or Beth change her life and those around her, including her friends (Rapp, LaChanze) and her love interest (Snyder).

-Some people might find the changing perspective hard to follow (they show doesn’t announce when they’re switching the perspective from Liz to Beth or vice versa), but I found it pretty easy to tell (from the costumes, changes in sets, and even from the actors) what world (Liz’s or Beth’s) the show was currently in.
-The next day my friends and I met a lady who came to the show late, and missed the setup for the premise.
-She remarked that she found the show confusing, so definitely an incentive to get to the theater on-time (or early) for the show.
+Some people might find the changing perspective hard to follow (the show doesn’t announce when they’re switching from one point of view to another).
+I found it pretty easy to tell (from the costumes, changes in sets, and even from the actors) what world (Liz’s or Beth’s) the show was in.
+The next day my friends and I met a lady who came to the show late and missed the setup for the premise.
+She remarked that she found the show confusing.
+I recommend getting to the theatre on-time (or early) for this show.

 The entire cast was fantastic.
-Of course, there is a bias because I’ve been fans of Idina Menzel and Anthony Rapp since Rent.
-My friends, also Rentheads remarked that If/Then kind of has a Rent feel if the show followed up on the characters some 20 years in the future, when they have jobs and mortgages, etc. This might not be at all what the show is trying to portray, and it could just be me projecting my own opinions and perceptions onto the show.
-That’s the thing with art, it’s never in a bubble.
+Of course, there is a bias because I’ve been a fan of Idina Menzel and Anthony Rapp since Rent.
+My friends, also Rentheads remarked that If/Then has a Rent feel if the show followed up on the characters some 20 years in the future when they have jobs and mortgages, etc. This is just me projecting my own opinions and perceptions onto the show.
+That’s the thing with art; it’s never in a bubble.

-In terms of song style they reminded me quite a bit of those from Next to Normal.
+Regarding song style, this show reminded me of Next to Normal.
 The show has a kind of rock/pop contemporary musical score.
 This is the first time I’ve been to a musical that’s so new I wasn’t able to get the original cast recording.
-It’s coming out June 3, and I’ll be buying it.
+It’s coming out on June 3, and I’ll be buying it.